IBM-Bluemix-Docs/containers/cs_annotations.md

 ### Custom connect-timeouts and read-timeouts (proxy-connect-timeout, proxy-read-timeout)
 {: #proxy-connect-timeout}

-Set a custom connect-timeout and read-timeout for the ALB.
 Set the time that the ALB waits to connect to and read from the back-end app before the back-end app is considered unavailable.
 {:shortdesc}

 <dl>